JavaCohort3/Weather-API/README.md

 ---

-This project is designed to pull JSON data from the [Yahoo API for Wilmington, DE](https://query.yahooapis.com/v1/public/yql?q=select * from weather.forecast where woeid in (select woeid from geo.places(1) where text="wilmington, de")&format=json) and return it as a Java object every 30 seconds.
+This project is designed to pull JSON data from the [Yahoo API for Wilmington, DE](https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20weather.forecast%20where%20woeid%20in%20(select%20woeid%20from%20geo.places(1)%20where%20text=\"wilmington,%20de\")&format=json) and return it as a Java object every 30 seconds.

 ---